Skip to Content

 White nigerian goats

 The Nigerian Goat, a subgroup of West African Dwarf goats, thrives in a variety of habitats.
-These robust animals are social, often seen in herds, and are identified by their compact bodies and short stature.
+These robust animals are social and often seen in herds.
+Their compact bodies and short stature identifies them.
 One notable aspect is their reproduction; they’re polyestrous, breeding year-round with a gestation period of roughly 150 days.

 Physical Characteristics: